AE9RB/ae9rb.github.io/index.md

 ![Screenshot](../assets/peaberry/peaberryCW.jpg){: .right}
 ![Screenshot](../assets/peaberry/peaberryV2.jpg){: .right}

 This is a ham radio transceiver I sold for a few years.
-Reviews live on in the [November 2013 issue of QST](http://www.arrl.org/files/file/QST/This%20Month%20in%20QST/November%202013/TOC.pdf) pg 57-59 and on [eHam](https://www.eham.net/reviews/view-product?id=10690) [(alt)](https://www.eham.net/reviews/view-product?id=11577).
+Reviews are in the [November 2013 issue of QST](http://www.arrl.org/files/file/QST/This%20Month%20in%20QST/November%202013/TOC.pdf) pg 57-59 and on [eHam](https://www.eham.net/reviews/view-product?id=10690) [(alt)](https://www.eham.net/reviews/view-product?id=11577).